react-chunky/react-chunky-cli/README.md

 # The Chunky CLI

-Once you install he Chunky Command-Line Interface (CLI), you get instant access to the Chunky Platform and all its capabilities, right in your terminal.
+Once you install the Chunky Command-Line Interface (CLI), you get instant access to the Chunky Platform and all its capabilities, right in your terminal.

-Simply type  ```$ chunky``` in your terminal to get a list of all available commands and options and view the User Guide for detailed usage instructions and examples what you can accomplish with the Chunky CLI.
+Simply type  ```chunky``` in your terminal to get a list of all available commands and options and view the User Guide for detailed usage instructions and examples what you can accomplish with the Chunky CLI.

 [View The Chunky CLI User Guide](/guide)